CSCfi/csc-env-eff/_hands-on/singularity/singularity_extra_replicating-conda.md

 ---
+topic: singularity
-title: exercise - Replicating a Conda environment
+title: Extra exercise - Replicating a Conda environment
 ---

 # Extra exercise: Replicating a Conda environment in a container